octaviotron/zimbra/README.md

 SELINUX=permissive
 ```

-6) OPTIONAL: If you are using FreeIPA as LDAP external service, it is necessary to install the IPA agent and enroll the system:
+OPTIONAL: If you are using FreeIPA as LDAP external service, it is necessary to install the IPA agent and enroll the system:

 ```
 ipa-client-install --enable-dns-updates
 ```

-7) DNS records have to give propper answer to MX requests:

-If using FreeIPA, next step is needed, otherwise add MX record in whichever DNS server are you using:
+DNS records have to give propper answer to MX requests, if using FreeIPA, next step is needed, otherwise add MX record in whichever DNS server are you using:

 ```
 kinit admin